 Diversity and Gender Equality Activities Overview

-Gender equality policies foster innovation by including a diverse and often untapped talent pool, whilst promoting careers amongst women and helping to overcome stereotypes for both women and men regardless of educational background or current position in HBP.
+Gender equality policies foster innovation by including a diverse and often untapped talent pool, whilst balancing task distributions and career opportunities, helping to overcome stereotypes for both women and men regardless of educational background or current position in HBP.

 In line with the European Commission's gender agenda for Horizon 2020, the HBP aims to play a pioneering role in advancing gender equality by aiming for an equal balance between male and female scientists in research teams and decision-making, as well as promoting awareness of gender equality in research and innovation.
 One of the main challenges will be to increase the number of women in higher-level positions and in education activities.

 The HBP began its activities on gender equality in January 2017.
-During the SGA1 period (April 2016 to March 2018), foundations will be laid for a comprehensive and sustainable gender strategy for the entire term of the HBP.
+During the SGA1 period (April 2016 to March 2018), foundations will be laid for a comprehensive and sustainable gender strategy by EAF Berlin.

-The HBP is supported for SGA2 (April 2018 to March 2020) in this challenging task by EAF Berlin, an independent, non-profit organisation with 20 years’ experience in advising clients on gender equality and diversity.
+The HBP is supported for SGA2 (April 2018 to March 2020) in this challenging task by convelop, an independent organisation advising clients on diversity and equality in research and innovation.

 The Gender equality activities planned include: